About the course

 You will be shortlisted for interview based on your application.
 The following selection procedures are designed to assess your suitability to train to teach:

-- You will have an interview with a member of the course team which includes a prepared presentation of a poem.
+- You will have an interview with a member of the course team

 - You will be asked to prepare and lead an activity with a small group of children in one of our partnership schools

 - Complete tasks designed to evaluate your fundamental English and Mathematics skills

 For all trainees, their school based training is the central element of their initial teacher education.
 You will undertake at least two compulsory placements as part of your course and will spend 120 days in at least two schools.
 You’ll benefit from being able to observe experienced teachers, from practical hands-on experience and from supportive mentoring to help you to develop into a confident and successful teacher.

 You’ll experience the wider role of a teacher in primary education.
 You’ll have the support of mentors in schools who will help you to develop your practice through observations, planning meetings, weekly tutorials, reports and in-depth lesson evaluations.

 Your university tutor will visit you in school to guide, support and evaluate your progress.
 There is an emphasis on practical engagement with the curriculum whilst developing your understanding of the theoretical perspectives which underpin the best models of classroom practice.

 The course fees for 2020/2021 are as follows:

 You can apply for a tuition fee loan as part of your application to Student Finance England for loans and grants.
 Student Finance England will pay your fees direct to the University.